sreejayakp/sreejayakp.github.io/_pages/about.md

   limit: 3
 ---

 I am a Postdoctoral Scholar in Mechanical and Civil Engineering at the California Institute of Technology.
-My research focuses on computational wave propagation, seismic and ultrasonic modeling, and physics-based simulation methods for understanding complex materials and geophysical systems.
+My research focuses on computational wave propagation and physics-based simulation methods for understanding complex materials, structures, and geophysical systems.

-I am broadly interested in wave physics, numerical methods, seismic hazard analysis, planetary seismology, and ultrasound-based sensing.
-My current work combines high-fidelity simulations, signal analysis, and physical interpretation to study wave propagation across layered, heterogeneous, and uncertain media.
+I study how elastic, and acoustic wavefields interact with heterogeneous and layered materials, from the Earth’s crust and sedimentary basins to lunar regolith and biological tissues.
+I use large-scale numerical simulations, signal analysis, and physical interpretation to understand wave propagation across different scales and applications.

-Before joining Caltech, I completed my Ph.D. in Structural Engineering at the Indian Institute of Technology Madras, where my research focused on three-dimensional seismic wave propagation and site-response modeling for regional seismic hazard assessment.
+My research spans earthquake engineering, planetary seismology, and biomedical sensing.
+In earthquake engineering, I work on seismic wave propagation, site response, and physics-based seismic hazard assessment.
+In planetary seismology, I study lunar seismic and thermal processes relevant to future planetary missions and habitat concepts.
+At Caltech, I am currently extending my background in wave physics to ultrasound propagation in human tissues, with applications in wearable devices, sensing, and haptics.

-I am broadly interested in wave physics, numerical methods, seismic hazard analysis, planetary seismology, and ultrasound-based sensing.
-My current work combines high-fidelity simulations, signal analysis, and physical interpretation to study wave propagation across layered, heterogeneous, and uncertain media.
+Before joining Caltech, I was a postdoctoral researcher at the Institut de Physique du Globe de Paris.
+I received my Ph.D. in Structural Engineering from the Indian Institute of Technology Madras.

-Before joining Caltech, I completed my Ph.D. in Structural Engineering at the Indian Institute of Technology Madras, where my research focused on three-dimensional seismic wave propagation and site-response modeling for regional seismic hazard assessment.
+A central theme of my work is connecting ideas across fields.
+Methods used to understand seismic wave propagation in the Earth can also help explain ultrasonic wave propagation in biological tissues, while concepts from structural dynamics and environmental coupling can support the interpretation of seismic measurements on planetary bodies.
+Through these connections, I aim to develop computational tools that improve our understanding of wave physics and support applications in infrastructure resilience, planetary exploration, and human-centered sensing technologies.